FlatIO/embed-client/README.md

 ### `focusScore(): Promise(<void, Error>)`

-Unlike the web version on <https://flat.io>, the embed does't catch the focus.
+Unlike the web version on <https://flat.io>, the embed doesn't catch the focus.
 This avoids to mess with the parent window, and avoid the browser to do a forced scrolling to the embed iframe.

-If the end-user's goal is the usage of the embed to play or write notation, you can use this method to set the focus on the score and allowing they to use the keyboard bindings.
+If the end-users' goal is the usage of the embed to play or write notation, you can use this method to set the focus on the score and allowing them to use the keyboard bindings.

 ```js
 embed.focusScore().then(function () {